 This post contains affiliate links.
 As an Amazon Associate I earn a small commission from qualifying purchases.

 Looking for more recipe ideas?

 Stuffed Turkey Breast with Sausage, Mushrooms and Swiss Chard

-- 1 tsp freshly ground black pepper, approximately
+- 1 teaspoon freshly ground black pepper, approximately

 For the stuffing & parsley butter